vczb/earn/README.md

-# Gamification
+# Earn

-Boost your business with Gamification, an entirely open-source platform designed to scale and innovate.
+Boost your business with Earn, an entirely open-source platform designed to scale and innovate.

 ## Technology Stack